 In 823, To-ji Temple, still in the middle of the construction, was given by Emperor Saga and Kukai finished the project with free rein.
 It became the first Esoteric Buddhist center in Kyoto, which gave him a base close to the court and its power.

 Having Emperor as his disciple was one of his dreams and it came true.
 There would be no more humble expressions in the letters exchanged between Kukai after he turned 40 and Emperor Saga.

 7. Fushinjo – The Letters to Saicho

-Another important figure of Japanese Buddhism at the time, Saicho has been the elite from the start, he was allowed to have a temple immediately and already was active after he returned from China backed up by Emperor Kammu.
+Another important figure of Japanese Buddhism at his time, Saicho has been the elite from the start, he was allowed to have a temple immediately and already was active after he returned from China, who was backed up by Emperor Kammu.

 Kukai and Saicho have compared at every opportunity and the obvious difference between them is Saicho learned exoteric Buddhism while Kukai learned esoteric one.
 The latter one is what people were crazy about, which was seen as the supernatural power of sorts.

 But his understanding of esoteric Buddhism lacks essentials since he only studied it just a part of it for only a month.